econoalchemist/Whirlpool/01_Whirlpool-on-mobile.md

   <img width="300" src="assets/SW19.png">
 </p>

-Now you have a mobile Bitcoin wallet with built in privacy tools that communicates with your very own self-hosted full Bitcoin node over Tor.
-Congratulations, this is a major step along the path to sovereignty.
+Now you have a mobile Bitcoin wallet with built in privacy tools that communicates over Tor.
+Congratulations, this is a great step along the path to sovereignty.
+Go out and earn some bitcoin in exchange for goods or services, buy some from an ATM, or earn some mining rewards.

 Once you have received bitcoin that you would like to mix, simply follow these steps from your mobile Samourai Wallet: